Beschorneria: planting and care

 - Water

-Companion plants for Beschorneria in the garden
+Pairing Beschorneria in the garden

-On a slope it can be paired with equally undemanding plants such as Agave americana, prickly pear (Opuntia ficus-indica), giant fennel, with Cylindropuntia imbricata and Opuntia humifosa, two hardy cacti, and with the blue leaves of Yucca rigida.
+On a slope it can be paired with equally undemanding plants such as Agave americana, prickly pear (Opuntia ficus-indica), giant fennel, Cylindropuntia imbricata and Opuntia humifosa, two hardy cacti, and the blue leaves of Yucca rigida.

 Useful resources